adreyer/Vortex-Based-Magic/README.rst

 We replace the library with two additional zones, draw piles and the shoe.
 The zones are the same as ordinary magic except as follows.

 *shoe*
-  starts the game containing the randomized pool of cards for that game.
+  This is a shared zone for all players and starts the game containing the randomized pool of cards for that game.
 This takes the place of the Library for all purposes except drawing.

 *draw piles(pack)*
   each player and the "passed pack" is dealt a seven card draw pile to start the game. a player may look at his or her draw pile at will.
 When a player loses the pack they control at that point is removed from the game.